stanwood/handbook/README.md

 We are open to new suggestions and improvements.

-We try out new things as soon as possible.
+We try out new things early and often.

 ### IV.
 Ownership

 We take personal responsibility for our products.

-If you find something broken, we make sure you fix it.
+If you find something that is broken, we make sure you fix it.

 If someone must do something, we pound them into action - repeatedly.

-We take personal responsibility of tasks.
+We take personal responsibility for our tasks.

 We never ignore an email or post when someone uses our handle.

-We acknowledge questions or tasks within 1h in slack or 24h in an email.
+We acknowledge questions or tasks within 1h in Slack or in 24h in an email.

 If we cannot complete it right away, we give an ETA.

-Should we not be able to hold that ETA, we inform the other with a new ETA asap.
+Should we not be able to hold that ETA, we inform the other with a new ETA as soon as possible.

 We test and iterate our output and our processes as often as possible.